Rowmotion on fences: Introduction

 In addition to describing the orbits of rowmotion on fences, we will also consider properties of various statistics.
 If $S$ is a finite set, then a {\em statistic} on $S$ is a map $\st:S\ra\bbN$ where $\bbN$ is the set of nonnegative integers.
 If $G$ is a group acting on $S$, then statistic $\st$ is {\em $d$-mesic} if there is a constant $d$ such that every orbit $\cO$ of the action has average

 where $\st\cO=\sum_{x\in\cO} \st x$ and $\#\cO$ is the size of the orbit.
 We say that $\st$ is {\em homomesic} if it is $c$-mesic for some $c$.
 Homomesy is a well-studied property of rowmotion.
+The reader will find more information about this notion in the survey articles just cited.
 Rowmotion on fences displays a new and interesting phenomenon.
-We say that $\st$ is {\em orbomesic} if $\st\cO$ is constant over all orbits of the same cardinality.
+We say that $\st$ is {\em homometric} if $\st\cO$ is constant over all orbits of the same cardinality.
 Equivalently, for any two orbits $\cO_1$ and $\cO_2$ we have

-Note that homomesy implies orbomesy, but not conversely.
-In the sequel we will see many orbomesies which are not homomesies.
+Note that homomesy implies homometry, but not conversely.
+In the sequel we will see many homometries which are not homomesies.

-One can break down rowmotion into smaller steps called toggles.
-Let $S$ be a finite set and let $\cF(S)$ be a family of subsets of $S$.
-If $x\in S$ then the corresponding {\em toggle map} is $\tau_x:\cF(S)\ra\cF(S)$ defined on $T\in\cF(S)$ by

-where $\oplus$ is symmetric difference.
-Clearly $\tau_x$ is an involution.
-The corresponding {\em toggle group} is the group $\cT$ generated by the toggles $\tau_x$ for $x\in S$.
-A {\em Coxeter element} in $\cT$ is a product $\tau_{x_1} \tau_{x_2}\cdots\tau_{x_n}$ where $x_1,x_2,\ldots,x_n$ is some permutation of $S$.
-If $P$ is a finite poset and $x\in P$, then we denote by $\tau_x$ and $\tauh_x$ the corresponding toggles on $\cA(P)$ and $\cI(P)$, respectively.
-We will let $\cT_P$ and $\cTh_P$ denote the toggle groups generated by the toggles $\tau_x$ and $\tauh_x$, respectively.
-The relation of toggles, and in particular the corresponding Coxeter elements, to rowmotion is given in the following fundamental result of Cameron and Fon-Der-Flaass. \begin{thm}[\cite{CF:oar}] Let $P$ be a finite poset and let $x_1,x_2,\ldots,x_n$ be any linear extension of $P$.
-Then